 The SAP is a tax preferential employee share plan operated solely in the United Kingdom, pursuant to which employees of participating companies are able to acquire Shares in the Company.
 The Company obtained the approval of HM Revenue & Customs to commence operation of the SAP in the United Kingdom in 2009.
-All Shares acquired by participating employees will be held in a trust (the "Trust") administered by Capita IRG Trustees Limited (the "Trustees").
-Provided that certain conditions are met, the Shares acquired under the SAP will benefit from favourable income tax and National Insurance contributions ("NICs") treatment in the United Kingdom.
+All Shares acquired by participating employees will be held in the Trust administered by the Trustees.
+Provided that certain conditions are met, the Shares acquired under the SAP will benefit from favourable income tax and NICs treatment in the United Kingdom.